bnza/gwa/README.md

 #### image

 The image key is used to represent points symbols.
-Circles required just the radius property to be set
+Circles required just the radius property to be set **Be careful!
+Image property MUST be used only with Point/MultiPoint geometries**

 #### radius